 Opioids can make your brain and body believe the drug is necessary for survival.
 As you learn to tolerate the dose you’ve been prescribed,

-If you or a loved one is considering taking opioids to manage pain, it is vital to talk to a physician anesthesiologist or other pain medicine specialist about using them safely and exploring alternative options if needed.
-Learn how to work with your physician anesthesiologist or another physician to use opioids more wisely and safely and explore what pain management alternatives might work for you.
+If you or a loved one is considering taking opioids to manage pain, it is vital to talk to an anesthesiologist or other pain medicine specialist about using them safely and exploring alternative options if needed.
+Learn how to work with your anesthesiologist or another physician to use opioids more wisely and safely and explore what pain management alternatives might work for you.

 People addicted to drugs may change their behavior.
 Possible signs include: